The History of Packaging

 The rise of cities and trading brought about the exchange of goods and innovation.
 Supplies were made available to regions that had never been available before.
 The exchange of goods helped increase the quality of life, it also increased the sophistication of packaging materials and products.

-enabled craftsmen to mnew glass into a large variety of shapes.
+enabled craftsmen to mold glass into a large variety of shapes.
 Many of the products produced were containers for transportation and storage.
 The blown glass containers are often made of thick durable glass that was heavy yet preferred because of the many benefits offered.

 During the same time period, the invention of the wooden barrel came about.
 Many believe the techniques used to shape and bend the wooden barrel were derived from ship making.
 Craftsmen would use steam to heat the wood and bend it.
-With the wood in the proper mnew, it can be slowly heated and bent to shape the barrel into the proper form.
+With the wood in the proper mold, it can be slowly heated and bent to shape the barrel into the proper form.

 Once the barrel is cured, it was found to be one of the most effective forms of bulk packaging known at that time.
 The barrel enabled people the ability to store and transport liquids and dry goods in large quantities.